jen-jim/events-platform/README.md

     npm install
     ```

-This downloads all the necessary files and libraries the app needs.
+This downloads all the necessary files and libraries the app needs

 ### Create environment file

-This file will hold variables that are necessary for running the app.
+This file will hold variables that are necessary for running the app

 -   Create a new file in the events-platform folder (root folder) named `.env`
 -   Copy and paste the following into your `.env` file
     ```
     STAFF_REG_KEY="pinkbourbon"
     ```
-    The value of `STAFF_REG_KEY` will be what staff members need to enter when registering for a staff account.
+    The value of `STAFF_REG_KEY` will be what staff members need to enter when registering for a staff account

 ### Configure the database

-The app uses a database to store events, users, and signups.
+The app uses a database to store events, users, and signups
 To set up a pre-populated database locally:

--   Make sure you have PostgreSQL running locally.
+-   Make sure you have PostgreSQL running locally
 -   In the terminal, run:
     ```
     npm run setup-db